RSGInc/ladot_analysis_dataprep/README.md

 2. A more detailed view shows the severity of the slopes of streets leading down to sea level near Manhattan Beach:![](https://github.com/RSGInc/ladot_analysis_dataprep/blob/master/manhattan_beach.png)

-3. A third image highlights the slopes of roads to the north west of Dodger Stadium including the infamously inclined [Baxter Street](https://www.laweekly.com/this-super-steep-echo-park-street-is-hell-on-earth-for-cars/):
+3. A third image highlights the slopes of roads to the NW of Dodger Stadium, including the infamously inclined [Baxter Street](https://www.laweekly.com/this-super-steep-echo-park-street-is-hell-on-earth-for-cars/):
 ![](https://github.com/RSGInc/ladot_analysis_dataprep/blob/master/baxter_street.png)